Snohomish County Public Utility District: PUD electricity supply

 As of 2023, the PUD's retail fuel mix consists of 76.8% purchases from the Bonneville Power Administration (BPA), 6.9% from its own hydroelectric dams, 6.5% from wind power, 9.5% from market purchases, and 0.3% from other renewable sources (including biogas and co-generation).
 The BPA markets wholesale electricity from 31 federal hydroelectric projects in the Columbia River Basin, one non-federal nuclear plant and several other small non-federal plants.
 BPA, headquartered in Portland, Oregon, is a federal agency under the U.S. Department of Energy.

 The PUD purchases wind energy from the White Creek Wind Project in south central Washington, and the Wheat Field Wind Project, and the Hay Canyon Wind Project, both located in north central Oregon, along the Columbia River Gorge.
 The utility receives about 60 average-megawatts from these facilities.

 The PUD has five hydroelectric generating projects.
 The Henry M. Jackson Hydroelectric Project, which began operating in 1984, is the largest and is located in the Sultan River Basin.
 The hydroelectric generating facility produces about 5 percent of the PUD's power needs.
 In addition to generating enough power for 53,200 homes using a clean renewable resource, the project also provides recreation, enhances fish and wildlife habitats, provides an element of flood control and assures an abundance of clean drinking water.
 The utility has developed four additional small, low-impact hydroelectric facilities for energy generation in its service area (Youngs Creek Hydro, Woods Creek Hydro, Calligan Creek Hydro and Hancock Creek Hydro).

-The PUD also receives energy from a biomass project at the Hampton Lumber Mill in Darrington, Washington.
-Another biogas project, in Monroe, Washington, uses cow manure, restaurant grease and other wastes to produce methane for power generation.
+The PUD also receives energy from a biomass project at the Hampton Lumber Mill in Darrington.
+Another biogas project, in Monroeuses cow manure, restaurant grease and other wastes to produce methane for power generation.
 In addition, hundreds of customers have worked with the PUD to install rooftop solar units and support solar projects at local schools and public buildings.

 In order to finance the utility's research and development of more renewable energy sources, the PUD sold a share of the environmental qualities from its renewable energy projects.